-Center the lifter's pad frame to within 2" [5 cm] of the load center, since off-center loading could result in a load release and possible injury to the operator, and it may also damage the lifter.6 Make sure that all vacuum pads will fit entirely on the load's contact surface (see SPECIFICATIONS: Pad Spread) and that they will be loaded evenly while lifting (see SPECIFICATIONS: Per-Pad Load Capacity).
-Then lower the lifter onto the load until all pads are touching the contact surface.
+Center the lifter's pad frame to within 2" [5 cm] of the load center, since off-center loading can cause the load to tilt unexpectedly (see TO TILT THE LOAD to follow), and it may also damage the lifter.4 Make sure that all vacuum pads will fit entirely on the load's contact surface (see SPECIFICATIONS: Maximum Pad Spread) and that they will be loaded evenly while lifting (see SPECIFICATIONS: Per-Pad Load Capacity).
+Then position the lifter on the load so that all pads are touching the contact surface.